giorgigutsaevi/Makers-Learning-Portfolio/Week3.md

 - Read and work through the exercises based around building web applications & the req/res cycle
 - Practice, practice & practice using Sinatra (understand what sessions, how routing works, how to redirect routes, etc.)
-- Understand the core concept of Automated Browsers and practice Capybara.
+- Understand the core concept of Automated Browsers and practice Capybara
+- Understand what MVC architecture is, and how it applies to building web applications
 - Read relevant documentation/articles/knowldge pills as I go, and try to extract fundamental concepts
 - Use my note-taking app to continue to create a solid knowledge bank, where I can refer to some key information in the future.